Curriculum and Instruction

 The concentration in Curriculum and Instruction has requirements at the school and program level.
 A minimum of 72 credit hours beyond the master’s degree is required.
 The School of Education professional core of at least six credit hours consists of EDUC 510, Introduction to Doctoral Studies in Education, and either EDUC 511, Doctoral Seminar in Philosophical and Cultural Foundations of Education, or EDUC 512, Doctoral Seminar in Behavioral and Cognitive Foundations of Education.

 The Ph.D. in Education - Curriculum and Instruction is a research-oriented degree.
 Each doctoral student in education must successfully complete three credit hours of Introduction to Qualitative Research (EAHE 587) and three credit hours of Introduction to Quantitative Research in Education (EDUC 505).
-In addition, each student must complete a minimum of one other three-credit course on research methods (also referred to as “research tool”).
+In addition, each student must complete a minimum of one other three-credit-hour course on research methods (also referred to as “research tool”).
 Students with previous coursework in introductory research methods can petition to replace these introductory courses with higher-level research methodology coursework.
 A list of approved research tool courses for the Ph.D. in Education - Curriculum and Instruction degree is available in the Ph.D.
-Policies and Procedures Manual of the College of Education and Human Services.
+Policies and Procedures Manual of the School of Education.

 The preparation and direction of the preliminary examination are the responsibility of the program area faculty and the student’s doctoral committee.
 Concepts related to curriculum, instruction, and research/evaluation will be integrated into the preliminary examination.
 Additional oral and written examinations may be required by the student’s doctoral committee.